utiasSTARS/panda-rl-envs/notes/may15_panda_setup.md

   - [x] if this looks good in polymetis sim, we'll test on real robot
   - [x] if this looks good on real robot, doesn't cause significant errors, and allows gentle collisions with the world, we'll just move forward with this
     - [x] doing all of this with xarm + force torque will require ~a day, minimum, to set up, so that is now lower priority than just using the robot we already have
-- [ ] test gripper
+- [x] test gripper
-  - [ ] 2f85 appears to work well
+  - [x] 2f85 appears to work well
-  - [ ] gripper is launched with `launch_gripper.py gripper=robotiq_2f gripper.comport=/dev/ttyUSB0`..we'll add somewhere
+  - [x] gripper is launched with `launch_gripper.py gripper=robotiq_2f gripper.comport=/dev/ttyUSB0`..we'll add somewhere
+- [ ] Make a basic position reaching env (including reward + success metric) + sim variation
+- [ ] get sim position env to interface with rl_sandbox (training between episodes, etc.)
 - [ ] investigate camera/object pose tracking options
-  - [ ] very well might be the case that it makes the most sense to just use AR tags, but would be nice to avoid
-- [ ] assuming RL exploration works on real robot, we can get the entire interface with rl_sandbox (training between episodes, etc.) working exclusively in polymetis sim (for e.g. some basic reaching task to start)
+  - [ ] this is *slightly* optional, in the sense that we can just use AR-TAGs in the worst case scenario

 ## Gripper max settings according to Phil
 opening : float